programarivm/php-chess/README.md

 #### 4.3. `pgnsyntax.php`

-Checks if the syntax of a PGN file is valid.
+Checks the syntax of a PGN file.

     php pgnsyntax.php games.pgn
     Whoops!
 Sorry but this is not a valid PGN file.
     --------------------------------------------------------
     Site: Bhubaneswar IND